 Identifying the Vulnerability and Prevention Methods

-The easiest way to identify if a web application would suffer from a CSRF attack is checking if each form and link has an unexpected and unpredictable token attached to each user.
-The forms and links in question should be those which focus on state-changing functions as they are the primary targets of the attacks.
+The easiest way to identify if a web application would suffer from a CSRF attack is by checking if each form and link has an unexpected and unpredictable token attached to each user.
+The forms and links in question should be those that focus on state-changing functions as they are the primary targets of the attacks.
 On the other hand, the CSRF tokens will make it difficult for a CSRF attack to be initiated as they will be associated with each user's session.
-They will be, at a minimum, unique to each user’s session or request and serves the purpose of authenticating that a request is indeed valid and from a user, not a malicious website.
+They will be, at a minimum, unique to each user’s session or request and serve the purpose of authenticating that a request is indeed valid and from a user, not a malicious website.